paramoon18/CSV-Handler-app/README.md

 # CSV-Handler-app

-# Iranian Stock Market Data Merger
+# Iran Stock Market Data Merger

 This project contains a Python script that processes and merges various text files containing Iran stock market data.
 Due to restrictions on publicly available market data in Iran, the script reorganizes raw data into a structured CSV file that is easier to analyze.